 BuzzFeed, Inc. v.
 Dep't of Justice, No. 21-5733, 2022 WL 2223124 (S.D.N.Y.
-June 21, 2022), appeal filed, No. 22-1812 (2d Cir.
-Aug.
-18, 2022), argued (2d Cir.
-June 7, 2023) - holding that the agency properly withheld the identity of a former Senior Executive Service employee found by the Inspector General to have engaged in sexual harassment and required subordinates to perform personal errands; ruling that two of five privacy factors favored disclosure (viz., the employee's rank and non-availability of information elsewhere), but that the degree of wrongdoing was not sufficiently serious and disclosure would not shed light on the performance of official responsibilities of the employee or agency.
+June 21, 2022), summarily affirmed, No. 22-1812, 2023 WL 4246103 (2d Cir.
+June 29, 2023) - holding that the agency properly withheld the identity of a former Senior Executive Service employee found by the Inspector General to have engaged in sexual harassment and to have required subordinates to perform personal errands; ruling that two of five privacy factors favored disclosure (viz., the employee's rank and non-availability of information elsewhere), but the degree of wrongdoing was not sufficiently serious and disclosure would not shed light on the performance of official responsibilities of the employee or agency; the Second Circuit, in summary affirmance, emphasized that disclosure "would do little to further advance the public interest" and "FOIA's core purpose" because "the Subject has . . . retired" and there is a "risk that the victims, third-party witnesses, and those close to the situation may be identified."